Court Documents Reveal Details In Alleged Deadly Abuse Of 10-Year-Old Ayden Wolfe In Harlem

 According to the criminal complaint, “the child’s body was covered from head to toe with bruises and abrasions,” including multiple broken ribs, among other injuries.

-The complaint also states the day before, on Friday afternoon, someone heard banging and yelling coming from the apartment for about 40 minutes.READ MORE: Battle Of The Bagels: New Yorkers Dismiss Article Claiming California Has Better Bagels As 'Completely Ridiculous'
+The complaint also states the day before, on Friday afternoon, someone heard banging and yelling coming from the apartment for about 40 minutes.READ MORE: Disturbing Video: 81-Year-Old Man Shoved Onto Sidewalk Outside Brooklyn Liquor Store

 “The person stated that the male voice was yelling, ‘DO YOU WANT ME TO BEAT YOUR A** TOO?’
 The female voice was saying ‘STOP.’
 The person also heard a soft voice moaning in pain,” the complaint reads.